Storage/Computer Rack

 Initial layout, rack 400mm depth

-After making more detailed calculations, I determined that I needed to spin the trays 90 degrees and have the trays aligned so they are narrow-side on, making each column 400mm + clearance, in width.
+After making more detailed calculations, I determined that I needed to spin the trays 90 degrees and align them so they are narrow-side on, making each column 400mm + clearance in width.

-Once the 19″ rack section was added, and taking into account the 18mm uprights, plus clearances, the total length of the top/bottom sheets exceeded 2400mm.
+Once the 19″ rack section was added, and considering the 18mm uprights, plus clearances, the total length of the top/bottom sheets exceeded 2400mm.

 Since that’s the standard sheet size available, and about the limit I can fit in my car, I needed to compress it horizontally to fit.
 Annoyingly, I needed to sacrifice floor space in front of the rack.
 It was only 200mm, but every little helps in a small space.